SportsAct/SportsAct/README.md

 * Login/Register is forced
    * Login to register, and register to login
-   * When user login or register will be taken to the game events feed
+   * When user logs in or registers, they will be taken to the game events feed
 * Event Screen(looking for games screen)
-   * Park detail screen (stretch story)
+   * Park detail screen
    * Chat of that game when user join, or wants to message the group
 * Chat Screen
    * User can go to the specific message chat that he select, either a group or a friend